caprifolium/dawn-chorus/README.md

 Public site visited using password and 2FA code to ...0481.
 Opens to allow editing and reveals additional private repositories.

 Now return to CLI to study the following:
-1. Security of public code
+1. Security of public code.
+Github Docs > [About Repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories)
 2. Develop instruction set
 3. Appropriate documents for sharing
 4. Hello from tobermory